INNOVINATI/microwler/docs/configuration.md

 | delta_crawl | `False` | Drop URLs which have been seen in earlier runs |
 | export_to | `${CWD}/projects` | The folder in which you want to save exported data files |
 | exporters | `[]` | A list of export plugins inheriting from [microwler.export.BaseExporter][] |

+### link_filter
+Instead of entering an XPath/string as shown above, you may also provide a callable similar to `selectors`.
+In this case, the callable will receive the full HTML **string**, so you can extract links however you want, i.e. using Parsel or RegEx.
+But:

+- you must return a list of valid URL strings (including scheme etc.)
+- you must handle relative links and such
+- the links will still be filtered afterwards (to avoid duplicates and external sites)